intersystems-dach/intersystems-sap-service/README.md

 8. Start the service

 > **Tip:** You can see if the service could be successfully started in the _Log_ tab of the service.

 ---

+## Set Default Values

+You can set your default values [here](SetDefaultValues/index.html).
+This website will generate the _com.intersystems.dach.ens.sap.InboundAdapter_ with your set values so you dont have to configure them every time you create a new service.

+---